 As kids, we were taught the importance of a nutritious breakfast, and orange juice was often a part of our daily routine.
 Drinking OJ and eating oranges still makes good sense, but you’ll need a topical vitamin C product if you want to improve your skin.
 The world is filled with pesky free radicals that attack our bodies and leave sun damage, hyperpigmentation, and dry, dull skin in their wake.
 To help fight them off and repair your skin simultaneously, you need a properly formulated antioxidant-rich product.

 Many drugstore vitamin C products rely on L-ascorbic acid (L-AA) for its brightening effects.
 Unfortunately, L-AA is notoriously unstable and quickly loses potency when exposed to air and light.
 It can also be difficult for people with sensitive skin to tolerate due to stinging and skin irritation.
 Epicuren’s CXC Vitamin C Complex uses tetrahexyldecyl ascorbate (THDA), which penetrates the skin quickly without the unpleasant sensations of other vitamin C products.
-This oil-soluble compound is combined with ascorbyl glucoside and sodium ascorbyl phosphate (two additional forms of vitamin C) for a lightweight moisturizing product for A.M. use.
+This oil-soluble compound is combined with ascorbyl glucoside and sodium ascorbyl phosphate (two additional forms of vitamin C) for a lightweight and best moisturizer for A.M. use.

 Heavy Hitters Work While You Sleep